nikhilm/uvbook/source/filesystem.rst

 -------------------

 The basic I/O tool in libuv is the stream (``uv_stream_t``).
-TCP sockets, UDP sockets, named pipes for file I/O and IPC are all treated as stream subclasses.
+TCP sockets, UDP sockets, and pipes for file I/O and IPC are all treated as stream subclasses.

 Streams are initialized using custom functions for each subclass, then operated upon using